 The Emitter system works just like its name says: it emits/produces particles for a certain amount of time.
 In such a system, particles are emitted from the selected object from the Start frame to the End frame and have a certain lifespan.
-These particles are rendered default as Halos, but you may also render these kind of particles as objects (depending on the particle system's render settings, see Visualization).
+These particles are rendered default as Halos, but you may also render this kind of particles as objects (depending on the particle system's render settings, see Visualization).

 The buttons in the Emission panel control the way particles are emitted over time: